 Sailing around the picturesque Malta is a breathtaking and unique travel experience.
-Not only will you find yourself surrounded by some of the most historic, pristine, and crystalline waters in the Mediterranean, but you will also be able to pack plenty of activities and interesting visits into your boat trip itinerary for Malta.
+Not only will you find yourself surrounded by some of the most historic, pristine, and crystalline waters in the Mediterranean, but you will also be able to pack plenty of activities and interesting visits into your boat trip itinerary on one of our beautiful sailing charters in Malta.

 Whether you are planning a single day trip or a week’s boating vacation, Sailo has you covered for both your Malta boat hire, and all the insider information on where to sail your catamaran rental or yacht charter around the archipelago.

 It’s not surprising that the number one attraction for tourists and boat trips in Malta is to visit the incredible beaches dotted all around the island’s coast.
 We’ve put together a whole guide detailing the best beaches for sailing in Malta, where you can easily anchor sailboat and motor yacht sailing charters for the day and enjoy the sandy shores.

 After a day of sailing or a full morning on the water, you’re sure to work up an appetite which will lead you to one of the numerous restaurants scattered along Malta’s coastline.
 Traditional Maltese cuisine is rustic, seasonal, full of fresh produce, and Mediterranean in nature.
 Luckily, many of the best restaurants are located near the ocean, so you won’t have to stray far from your boat rental or yacht charter while dining in Malta!

 1. Tarragon Restaurant: Church Street, St. Paul’s Bay